Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 ```
 ![.env-11111111-number](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/111111-32-subscriber-open5gs.png)

 First failure: no subscriber existed for the UE's IMSI in the core's database.
-Second failure: the subscriber's security fields (K / Operator Key) were mistyped when hand-entering into the WebUI (no clipboard access to the headless VM) — a value intended for the OP field was mistakenly entered into the K field, and vice versa, corrupting the AKA authentication vectors.
+Second failure: the subscriber's security fields (K / Operator Key) were mistyped when hand-entering into the WebUI (no clipboard access to the headless VM), a value intended for the OP field was mistakenly entered into the K field, and vice versa, corrupting the AKA authentication vectors.

-**Fix:** Deleted and correctly re-created the subscriber, carefully matching each field to its `.env`-defined value, and verified key length (32 hex characters) via `wc -c` before re-entry.
+**Fix:** Deleted and correctly re-created the subscriber, carefully matching each field to its `.env` defined value, and verified key length (32 hex characters) via `wc -c` before re-entry.

-**Takeaway:** SQN failures during AKA authentication are not always literal SQN desync — they can also surface as the resulting symptom of a K/OP key mismatch, since AKA's automatic resync mechanism itself depends on those same keys being correct.
+**Takeaway:** SQN failures during AKA authentication are not always literal SQN desync they can also surface as the resulting symptom of a K/OP key mismatch, since AKA's automatic resync mechanism itself depends on those same keys being correct.

 ![success-subscriber.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/subcriber-correct.png)

-## 5. Result — Working End-to-End Data Path
+## 5. Result (Working End-to-End Data Path)

 Following the fixes above, the UE: